prey/gdpr_rails/README.md

 ### Policy rules:

 + **sessionless:** will allow rules to be available for non logged users, if accepted a cookie `cookies["policy_rule_cookie"]` will be generated.
-If then the user sign in or signs up you could get this cookie and persist in database.
+If then the user sign in or signs up you could get this cookie it will persist in database.
-**Use this in your controller**
+**Use this in your controller:**
 ```ruby
 @user.store_policy_cookie if cookies["policy_rule_cookie"] == "accepted"
 ```

 + **validates_on:** will require users validation, will automagically create virtual attributes for the policy you set, so, if you set `age` in your config you must supply in your forms a `policy_rule_age` checkbox in your form, if you don't supply those then the user validation will return errors on `policy_rule_age` .
-Also don't forget to add the fields in your strong params in the controller which handles the request.
+Don't forget to add the fields in your strong params in the controller which handles the request.
 + **if:** you can add conditions as a Proc in order skip validations:
 ```ruby
   c.add_rule({name: "age", validates_on: [:create, :update],